NNPDF/nnpdf/validphys2/docs/guide.md

 For C++ projects use the usual build systems, setting the prefix to the conda folder.

+### Updating

+In most cases running `conda update <package>` will do the right thing, and update the package with the requested dependencies.

+If you are interested in a specific version (not necessarily the latest one), you can run `conda install <package>=<version>`.

+Note that, in case you are doing [Development installs], the process is somewhat more manual, and you might need to update each dependency of the package you are developing.
+A convenient shortcut might be to install the desired version of the development package with conda, so it takes care of the dependencies, and the conda version and setting up the development version again.

 Seeing what actions are available
 ---------------------------------